rips/php-connector-bundle/README.md

         // ...
     ];

-If used with symfony, add the config settings in `app/config/rips_connector.yaml` (see [rips/connector readme](https://github.com/rips/php-connector#user-content-configoptions) for a list of config options)
+Additionally, you have to add config settings in `app/config/rips_connector.yaml` (see [rips/connector readme](https://github.com/rips/php-connector#user-content-configoptions) for a list of config options).

     rips_connector:
         base_uri: 'http://localhost:8080'